Belize Defence Force

 The Belize Defence Force (BDF) is the military of Belize, and is responsible for protecting the sovereignty of the country.
 The BDF is under the Ministry of National Defence and Border Security, which is currently headed by Hon.
-Florencio Marin Jr.; the BDF itself is commanded by Brigadier General Azariel Loria.
+Oscar Mira; the BDF itself is commanded by Brigadier General Azariel Loria.
 In 2012, the Belizean government spent about $17 million on the military, constituting 1.08% of the country's gross domestic product (GDP).

 History

 The military of Belize dates back to 1817, when the Prince Regent Royal Honduras Militia, a volunteer organization, was founded.

 Between 1817 and 1978, the military force in Belize has had ten different names: